Understanding sample ratios

 The LaunchDarkly SDKs send events immediately when the page unloads.
 However, some browsers, such as Safari on iOS, do not respect asynchronous calls on unload.
 If LaunchDarkly cannot record all of the events for your experiment, then your experiment will have an SRM.

-Check to see if one of your experimentation treatments results in users leaving the page more quickly than the other treatments.
-You may need to adjust your experimentation treatments to account for this behavior.
+Check if one of your treatment variations causes users to leave the page more quickly than the control variation.
+If so, you may need to adjust your treatment variations to correct this behavior.

 How SRMs occur